deephaven/cla/README.md

     If a GitHub username is included in the `allowlist`, they will not be required to sign the CLA.
 This is useful for allowing bots to contribute without a CLA.
 The `allowlist` can be set in the GitHub Action (`cla.yml`).

+3. Request access for your repo to `CLA_PERSONAL_ACCESS_TOKEN`

+    The action requires access to the `CLA_PERSONAL_ACCESS_TOKEN` organizational secret.
+You must request access to this secret for your repository.
+If the repository does not have access to the secret, the action will fail with an error that looks like:

+    ```
+    Error: Parameter token or opts.auth is required
+    ```

 **The main branch of this repository must not be protected.**